-Examination Subjects: All students study English Language, Biology, Chemistry and Physics (leading either to three separate qualifications or to Double Award Science for which two grades will be awarded), Mathematics and a European language (French or German).
+Examination Subjects: All students study English Language, Biology, Chemistry and Physics (leading either to three separate qualifications or to Double Award Science for which two grades will be awarded), Mathematics and a foreign language.
 Almost all students will be prepared for a separate IGCSE in English Literature.

-In addition to the above you will be able to choose three more courses from: Art, Design & Technology, Food Preparation and Nutrition, Geography, a second European language (French or German), History, Computer Science, Mandarin, Music, Physical Education and Religious Studies.
+In addition to the above you will be able to choose three more courses from: Art, Design & Technology, Food Preparation and Nutrition, Geography, a second foreign language (French, German or Mandarin), History, Computer Science, Music, Physical Education and Religious Studies.